Share this: Google+

 Preferable reference for this tutorial is

-Teknomo, Kardi (2015) Solving inequality using Microsoft Excel Goal Seek. http:\\people.revoledu.com\kardi\ tutorial\Excel\SolvingInequalityGoalSeek.html
+Teknomo, Kardi (2015) Solving inequality using Microsoft Excel Goal Seek. https:\\people.revoledu.com\kardi\ tutorial\Excel\SolvingInequalityGoalSeek.html